Responsible Return | COVID-19 Information

 - Available seating will be reduced along with reconfigured study areas and computer desks available to students in order to observe the 6-foot distancing protocol.

-- The Western Dakota Tech Event Center and conference rooms will be reserved for College use, and room reservations from external parties will be strictly limited.
+- The Western Dakota Tech Event Center and conference rooms will be reserved for college use, and room reservations from external parties will be strictly limited.

 Infection Prevention and Control

 The President monitors the spread of the coronavirus daily and receives regular updates on effective measures for controlling the spread of the virus from state and local officials.
 Western Dakota Tech will follow city, regional, and state guidance to mitigate the risks of second or third waves.
 The President will conduct regular updates with college employees to keep them apprised of changes in the local COVID-19 situation.

 Reporting and Monitoring